Rise-Vision/electron-sw-failure/README.md

  - Run `npm install`
  - Copy entire directory to another subdirectory of parent
- - So we have parent\sw-test and parent\sw-test-copy
- - Run npm start in each
+ - Run `npm start` in the first directory
+ - Notice the worker tests pass
+ - Leave the window open and run `npm start` in the second directory
- - Notice only the first one passes the tests
+ - Notice the worker tests fail